Seren taun: History

 According to historical records as well as local traditions, Seren Taun is held annually since the era of Sunda Kingdom.
 The ceremony was started as a dedication to Nyi Pohaci Sanghyang Asri, the goddess of rice in ancient Sundanese beliefs.
 Ancient Sundanese religion was influenced by animism and dynamism that revered the spirit of karuhun (ancestors) as well as unseen natural power identified as hyang, and it is also influenced by Hinduism.
 Since ancient times Sundanese are agricultural community that revered natural power that give fertility in plants and animals, this natural divine power is identified as Nyi Pohaci Sanghyang Asri, the goddess of rice and fertility.
 According to Sundanese beliefs her husband is Kuwera, the god of wealth.
 Both are symbolize in Pare Abah (father rice) and Pare Ambu (mother rice), signify the union of man and woman as the primordial symbol of fertility and family happiness.
-There is two kind of harvest ceremony in Sunda Kingdom; Seren Taun Guru Bumi that is held annually and Seren Taun Tutug Galur that is held only once every eight years.
+There are two kinds of harvest ceremony in Sunda Kingdom; Seren Taun Guru Bumi that is held annually and Seren Taun Tutug Galur that is held only once every eight years.
 Seren Taun Guru Bumi held in Pakuan Pajajaran capital and various villages, while the Seren Taun Tutug Galur or also called Kuwera Bakti only held in Pakuan.

 Seren Taun annually held in Sunda Kingdom and ceased after the fall of Sunda Pajajaran kingdom.
 Several decades later the ceremony revived in Sindang Barang, Kuta Batu and Cipakancilan village, and continued until it ceased in the 1970s.
 After 36 years pause, the ceremony was revived again in 2006 at Sindang Barang cultural village, Pasir Eurih, Sari, Bogor.
 The Seren Taun Guru Bumi celebrated again to revived cultural identity of Sundanese people.

 In Cigugur, Kuningan, Seren Taun is held every 22 Rayagung, the last month of Sundanese calendar.
 The ceremony is concentrated in pendopo Paseban Tri Panca Tunggal, the residence of prince Djatikusumah, constructed in 1840.
 The adherents of native Sunda Wiwitan belief still celebrate this annual harvest festival, such as Kanekes (Baduy) people, Kasepuhan Banten Kidul, and Cigugur.
-Today most of Sundanese are Muslim, however this tradition is still survived and celebrated although the prayer is now conducted in Islamic way.
+Today most of Sundanese are Muslim, however this tradition still survives and is celebrated although the prayer is now conducted in an Islamic way.